Support Us Button Widget

 Photo via Wikimedia Commons

 Ever wish you had a map that highlighted hiking trails in city limits?
-Or maybe you want to visually see where local libraries and early voting polls are located.
+Or maybe you want to visually see where local libraries are located.

 Look no further, Austin.
 Meet GIS mapping — a resource used by the city, local organizations, and passionate residents to help discover data about places in our community.